amunategui/amunategui.github.io/_posts/2016-01-11-anomaly-detection-h2o.md

 month: 01
 day: 11
 published: true
-summary: "Use H2O's anomaly detection and R to separate a data set into easy and hard to model subsets and gain predictive insight."
+summary: "Use H2O's anomaly detection with R to separate a data set into easy and hard to model subsets and gain predictive insight."
 image: anomaly-detection-h2o/encoding_squeeze.png
 ---
 <BR>